sahib/brig/docs/introduction.rst

 		SEfXUDSXt27LbCCG7NfNXfnwUkqwCig8RzV1wzB9ekdXaag7wEghtP787DUvDMyYucLGugHMZMnRZBAa4qQFLugyoDhEW

 *Bob* has do the same on his side.
 Otherwise the connection won't be established, because the other side won't be authenticated.
-Adding somebody as remote is the way to authenticate them.
+By adding somebody as remote we **authenticate** them:

 .. code-block:: bash